 ADC Certification ensures an individual has the knowledge and skills to lead and direct an activities and life enrichment department.
 ADC Certification validates the competencies necessary to be an Activity Director including leadership, management, advocacy, care planning and documentation.
-NCCAP also offers a Professional Equivalency Track for Allied Health Professionals such as Art Therapists, Music Therapists, Occupational Therapists and Recreation Therapists.
+NCCAP also offers a Professional Equivalency Track for Allied Health Professionals such as Art Therapists, Music Therapists, Occupational Therapists, Recreation Therapists, Certified Professional Gerontologists and Licensed Nursing Home Administrators.
 Individuals with significant work experience can apply for ADC using the Experiential Track.

 ACTIVITY DIRECTOR CERTIFIED (ADC) Meets Professional Standards of Practice to lead and direct an activities and life enrichment department.
 1. EDUCATION High School Diploma, GED or higher.
-2. EXPERIENCE Have worked at least 2 years in the continuum of care with a least 1 year full-time in activities.
+2. EXPERIENCE Worked at least 2 years in the continuum of care with at least 1 year full-time in an activities or life enrichment program.
 3. CURRICULUM MEPAP 1-APC and MEPAP 2-ADC.
 4. CERTIFICATION EXAM National ADC Exam.
 5. RENEWAL Every 2 years with 20 clock hours of Continuing Education.